 Professor Fan’s pioneering work of using 3D scanned body images for studying bodily attractiveness has an influential impact on evolutionary psychology.
 His discovery of VHI (body volume divided by the square of height) being the dominant factor of bodily attractiveness is widely reported by numerous media including Nature News.
 This work was invited for exhibition in two German Museums on the occasion of the 200th birthday of Charles Darwin.

-For his outstanding contribution, Professor Fan has been honored by a number of prestigious awards, including the Warner Memorial Medal from the worldwide Textile Institute in 2015 for outstanding work in textile science, Doctor of Science from Leeds University in 2011, Honorary Fellow of Textile Institute in 2010 (The highest honor of the worldwide Textile Institute for creativity and advancement of knowledge; only 61 recipients so far since its first award in 1928), Gold Medal Award from 32nd International Exhibition of Inventions of Geneva in 2004, Distinguished Achievement Award from the US Fiber Society in 2003, and President’s Award for Outstanding performance/achievement in research from Hong Kong Polytechnic University in 2001.
+For his outstanding contribution, Professor Fan has been honored by a number of prestigious awards, including the Warner Memorial Medal from the worldwide Textile Institute for outstanding work in textile science, Doctor of Science from Leeds University in 2011, Honorary Fellow of Textile Institute in 2010 (The highest honor of the worldwide Textile Institute for creativity and advancement of knowledge; only 61 recipients so far since its first award in 1928), Gold Medal Award from 32nd International Exhibition of Inventions of Geneva in 2004, Distinguished Achievement Award from the US Fiber Society in 2003, and President’s Award for Outstanding performance/achievement in research from Hong Kong Polytechnic University in 2001.

 Professor Fan has been a visiting/adjunct/guest professor at universities around the world, including University of Sydney in Australia, Shinshu University in Japan, Technical University of Liberec in Czech Republic, and 9 universities in China.